KSP-CKAN/MirrorKAN/README.md

 - HTTP server

 ### Installation
-Type the following in a bash shell to download and install MirrorKAN:
+Type the following in a bash shell to download and install MirrorKAN _in the current working directory_:

 `wget https://raw.githubusercontent.com/KSP-CKAN/MirrorKAN/master/bootstrap.py; python bootstrap.py`